hixi/HSR.Metristic/README.md

 ## Docker image

-Docker will clone the newest development source from GitHub and build from source.
+Docker will clone the newest development source from GitHub, build from source, remove all dependencies and install only production dependencies.

 ### Build